 Mac mini Compatible SSD'sFor Intel CPU based Mac minis, a 2.5 inch SATA SSD is the right choice, for older G4 Mac mini's you want an IDE-ATA interface 2.5" laptop size drive for upgrading.

-Mac Pro Compatible SSD'sThe Mac Pro cylinder models use a custom PCIe SSD module.
-There aren't many aftermarket upgrade options.
-OWC/MacSales is your best bet, followed by MCE which supplies larger, factory original Apple PCIe modules in larger sizes than your Mac Pro came with.
+Mac Pro Compatible SSD'sThe Mac Pro cylinder models use a custom pinout PCIe SSD module.
+There aren't many aftermarket Apple compatible SSD upgrade options.
+OWC/MacSales is your best bet, followed by MCE which supplies larger, factory original Apple PCIe modules in larger capacities than your Mac Pro came with.

 The Aluminum Mac Pro Towers offer two solid-state drive upgrade options.
 One is to use a readily available drive tray/adapter to convert an off the shelf SATA SSD to 3.5" drive bay.
-Another option is the use of a PCIe SSD card which can typicially support either 1 or 2 2.5" SATA SSD drives, or more recent ones that support M.2 SATA or even PCIe SSD modules.
+Another option is the use of a PCIe SSD card in one of the slots which can typicially support either 1 or 2 2.5" SATA SSD drives, or more recent ones that support M.2 SATA or even PCIe SSD modules.